6 out of 5 lol

 I used it in the bath and i even washed my hair with it at times.
 Ohhh what fabulous things it did for my skin.

-The gel should be creamy if shaken though it will seperate. when it does the top will be more of a creamy thick consistency and the bottom half a watery dark golden mixture.
-It’s loaded with white chocolate bits, cocoa butter bits, almond oil and other skin softening goodies.
 I have dry skin and I love how this makes my skin so soft as well as fragrant.
-The scent lasts on the skin longer than most.
-I also use it on my hair.
+The scent lasts on the skin longer than most so that’s great.
+I also used it on my hair.

 There was a learning curve to this scent for me.
 The first time I tried it I did’t like it.
-I thought it was waaay too strong and it didn’t smell like chocolate to me.
-Later after learning how to read the ingredients listing, I realized it was full of clove oil, creamy coco butter goodness.
+I thought it was waaay too strong and it didn’t smell like chocolate to me, which i mistakenly thought it would.
+Later after learning how to read the ingredients listing, I realized it was full of clove oil, cedarwood and Ylang Ylang.

 Here’s a demo video i made of using the Lush skinny Dip Buttercream at the sink.